Kourtney Kardashian Shades Sister Kim Kardashian By Posting Fan-Made Diss Rap

 “I think that I just spilled way too much of the tea / When you think about shade, yeah, you think about me / I have a busy schedule, yeah I got places to be / After all, I’m the only one with a degree,” the rap continues.

-In the original video, which is over eight minutes long and features parody rap battles dissing all of the sisters by each Kardashian/Jenner sister, the song references Khloe Kardashian’s cheating baby daddy, Tristan Thompson, Kim’s sex tape with former boyfriend Ray J, her feud with Taylor Swift, Kendall’s Pepsi commercial scandal, and Kylie Jenner’s paternity rumors.
+In the original video, which is over eight minutes long and features parody rap battles dissing all of the sisters by each Kardashian/Jenner sister, the song references Khloe Kardashian’s cheating boyfriend, Tristan Thompson, Kim’s sex tape with former boyfriend Ray J, her feud with Taylor Swift, Kendall’s Pepsi commercial scandal, and Kylie Jenner’s paternity rumors.

 Meanwhile, Kourtney Kardashian didn’t post the rest of the video, which featured the more hurtful content.
 However, she did share a few parts of it to her Instagram story, and many fans believe it was to throw shade at Kim Kardashian, whom she has been feuding with as of late.